 Step 3 – Install Docker on Fedora

-Now install docker community edition package to install docker on your system.
-This is installed many of the required decencies on your system.
+Now install the docker community edition package to install docker on your system.
+This is installed in many of the required decencies on your system.

 sudo dnf install docker-ce

-After successful installation of Docker engine, Let’s enable and start the docker service.
+After successful installation of the Docker engine, Let’s enable and start the docker service.

 sudo systemctl enable docker.service sudo systemctl start docker.service